NirmaySriharsha/PIC10C-FINAL-PROJECT-NIM/Readme.txt

 1. Nested classes and iterators: While the CPU_Opponent class is not an iterator as you'd expect in a typical STL, this is expected as the Nim class isn't an STL either.
 Regardless, CPU_Opponent does share a strong resemblance with a typical iterator, with its ability to traverse its parent and affect changes upon it.
 The CPU_Opponent class was created by nesting it inside the Nim class, another topic we covered in class.

-2. Generic Algorithms, Numeric Algorithms, and Lambda Functions: Several standard algorithms such as accumulate, for_each, etc was used in this project to help simplify tedious tasks.
+2. Generic Algorithms, Numeric Algorithms, and Lambda Functions: Several standard algorithms such as accumulate, for_each, copy etc was used in this project to help simplify tedious tasks.
 There was also the use of lambda functions in order to speed up coding instead of defining a seperate function elsewhere.
 All of these topics were also covered in PIC10C.

 3. Function pointers: Function pointers were mainly used to implement the UI of the game, as it was a handy tool that helped code the reactions to the player's interaction with the UI.